 Our business and affairs are managed under the direction of our board of directors.
+Pursuant to the voting agreement, the authorized number of directors has been established at eight directors.
+During the term of the voting agreement, the Investor Consortium has the right to determine the total number of directors.
 Contemporaneously with this offering, our board of directors will be composed of eight directors.